shvetsihorr/SQL-Projects/README.md

 <img width="1470" alt="Conversion Calculation by Date and Traffic Channel" src="https://github.com/user-attachments/assets/d95a81df-55cd-4664-9162-2b9184ebee2c">

 ## Project 7.
-Comparison of Conversion Rates Between Different Landing Pages
+Comparison of Conversion Rates Between Different Landing Pages using Google BigQuery

 For this task, I analyzed conversion rates across different landing pages.
 Objective: I created a query to extract the page_path from the page_location in session start events for the year 2020.
 For each unique landing page, I calculated: